yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

-# Welcome to *An Introduction to Environmental Statistics using Stan*
+# *An Introduction to Environmental Statistics using Stan*
+A one-day workshop sponsered by the Data Science Initiative, School of Information and Computer Science, in conjuction with the Department of Earth System Science, University of California, Irvine.
+Instructors: Gregory Britten (gbritten@uci.edu) & Yara Mohajerani (ymohajer@uci.edu)

+# Welcome!
-This one-day short course will introduce students to the statistical aspects of environmental data from the Bayesian perspective.
-To implement Bayesian models we will use the software Stan, which is a C++ package specifically designed for estimating the parameters of Bayesian models.
+This course is intended to introduce students to the statistical aspects of environmental data from the Bayesian perspective.
+To implement Bayesian models on the computer we will use the software Stan, which is a C++ package specifically designed for the analysis of Bayesian statistical models.
+It is an easy-to-use program that is rapidly becoming the go-to tool for Bayesian modelers due to its simplicity, generality, and computational efficiency.

 The structure of the course will be as follows:

 ### Morning
 1. Introduction to environmental data
 2. Overview of the Bayesian approach to modeling